-Contingent beneficiaries are used as a backup.
-In the event that there are no living primary beneficiaries, the contingent beneficiary claims the asset.
-A common example is this:
+Contingent beneficiaries are used as a backup, in the event that there are no living primary beneficiaries or they cannot be found.

-An account owner picks his wife as the primary beneficiary.
+For example, assume an account owner picks his wife as the primary beneficiary.
 She would receive all assets at his death.
-However, the husband and wife are killed together (at the same time) in an auto accident.
-Therefore, there is no living primary beneficiary.
-As a result, assets will go to a contingent beneficiary (if any).
+However, if the husband and wife both die at the same time in an auto accident, there is no living primary beneficiary.
+As a result, assets will go to a contingent beneficiary, if any.

-State law dictates how assets are handled when there is no contingent beneficiary, or when none of the contingent beneficiaries claim the assets, then either state law or the policies of the organization holding the account will dictate what happens to the assets.
+If there is no contingent beneficiary, or when none of the contingent beneficiaries claim the assets, then either state law or the policies of the organization holding the account will dictate what happens to the assets.

-- Naming an organization or entity as your beneficiary, rather than a single person.
+- Name an organization or entity as your beneficiary, rather than a single person.

-Especially when considering children, multiple generations or the possibility of beneficiaries who predecease you, it’s essential to understand how beneficiary designations work and what your options are.
-This page does not get into those details enough to guide you – but hopefully, you’ll get ideas on what needs to be discussed with your financial planner.
+Especially when considering children, multiple generations, or the possibility that beneficiaries may predecease you, it’s essential to understand how beneficiary designations work and what your options are.